 In the rest of this chapter, we explain some math.
 As a warmup, let us argue that the Baby Hummer trick that begins this chapter always works.
 To begin with, in the original setup we have three cards facing one way and one card (which we'll call the "oddball") facing the other way.
 We'll say that cards in positions one and three (from the top) are "mates," as are cards in positions two and four.
 The setup instructions then force the chosen card and the oddball to be mates.
 It is easy to check that any "turn two and cut randomly" shuffle (or Hummer shuffle, for short) will preserve this relationship (there are basically only two cases to check).
-Finally, the finishing instructions have the effect of forcing the chosen card to be the oddball.
+Finally, the finishing instructions have the effect of turning over exactly one card and its mate.
+This has the effect of forcing the chosen card to be the oddball.
 Again, two cases to check.
 End of story.

-With all the variations, it is natural to ask just what can be achieved from a face-down packet, originally arranged in order $1, 2, 3, \ldots, 2n$, after an arbitrary number of Hummer shuffles.
+With all the variations, it is natural to ask just what can be achieved from a face-down packet, originally arranged in order 1, 2, 3, ..., 2n, after an arbitrary number of Hummer shuffles.
 The following theorem delineates exactly what can happen.

 THEOREM.
 After any number of Hummer shuffles of 2n cards, any arrangement of values is possible.
-However, the face-up/face-down pattern is constrained as follows: Consider the card at position i.
+However, the face-up/facedown pattern is constrained as follows: Consider the card at position i.
 Add one to its value if face-up.
 Add this to i.
 This sum is simultaneously even (or odd) for all positions i.

 EXAMPLE.
-Consider a four-card deck in the final arrangement: $4, \overline{2}, \overline{1}, 3$.
+Consider a four-card deck in the final arrangement: 4, $\overline{2}$, $\overline{1}$, 3.
 In position 1, the sum "position + value + (1 if face-up, and 0 if face-down)" is 1 + 4 + 0 = 5, which is odd.
 The other three positions give all odd values.